goblincore/articulatetest/README.md

 Dummy JSON data is found in the file "dummyData.json" This is imported in the main APP.js file where it is converted into an array of JavaScript objects that is then passed to the Flashcards component as a prop.
 The Flashcards component takes the array of objects and uses the map function to generate a list of individual Flashcard components, each which takes an object from the array as a prop.
 The Flashcard component takes the props and renders them, although it also has a state which keeps track of whether the card has been flipped or not.
 The Flashcards component could be made stateless as it's just passing data and there's no logic involved.
 Also, I could use Proptypes to do some basic type checking of incoming data.

+## TO DO

+I realized I missed a subtle feature - that in the div containing a long text, when you scroll all the way down, the gradient overlay disappears after you scroll to the bottom so you can read the bottom text abit better - as I said, subtle but really nice.
+I haven't implemented but I will when I can - I suppose you could use React onScroll or add onscroll event listeners yourself on componentmount, make a ref to the element and then calculate when it's reached the bottom, then remove the gradient element or fade it.